Kitware/SMTK/doc/release/smtk-3.1.md

 #### Other Changes
 * GroupItem - searching now can include items that are not just the top level children and you can now provide a SearchStyle
 * ValueItem - searching will take GroupItems into consideration.
+* ValueItem::valueAsString will return a double as full precision.

 ###Changes to Attribute Association Related API